metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-Free/README.md

 [https://whosonfirst.org](https://whosonfirst.org).

-Takes one optional parameter, directory, which tells the library where to find the MaxMind and GeoNames files admin1db, admin2.db and cities.\[sql|csv.gz\].
+Takes one optional parameter, directory, which tells the object where to find the MaxMind and GeoNames files admin1db, admin2.db and cities.\[sql|csv.gz\].
 If that parameter isn't given, the module will attempt to find the databases,